richardgaywood/paydata.org/content/houserules/characters/addiction.md

 Drugs are more-ish.
 That's kinda their whole deal.

 After any use of an addictive substance, your character will crave it.
-This will last for a number of downtime sessions equal to the drug's Recovery Period.
+This will last for a number of downtime sessions equal to the drug's Addiction Period.
 Keep track of how many missions you use the drug on while this is happening.

 At the end of the Recovery Period, make an Addiction Test.
 Subtract one from the drug's Addiction Threshold for each entire mission where you didn't use the drug at all.
+You cannot use Edge on this test.
 If you pass the test, the cravings end and you're in the clear.
 If you fail the test, bad news: you now have the Addict (Mild) quality.

 Characters with the Dry Addict quality take a penalty of -1 to -4 on this test, depending on the level of their former addiction.
 In addition, if they fail the test, they get the Addict quality at the same level as their Dry Addict quality, not at the Mild level.